ClearStarGroup/discourse-cs-onedrive/docs/technical_solution_notes.md

 - File listing: Import `@microsoft/microsoft-graph-client` directly from vendor assets in `onedrive-api-service.js`, which exports `graphLibrary` constant.
 Use `graphLibrary.Client.init` to create Graph clients before issuing Graph requests.
 - Folder selection: Integrate the official OneDrive/Graph JavaScript picker (`microsoft-file-picker`) to browse and select folders; ensure callback persists drive + item IDs alongside display name/path; the folder owner still needs to grant Microsoft-level access to intended viewers.
 - Permissions: reuse Discourse’s built-in ability_to_edit_post checks—only users who can edit the topic’s first post (topic owner, staff, or others with edit rights) can link/change/delete folders.
 All other viewers see the linked folder (if any) but no management controls; evaluation of extra group gating is unnecessary.
 - Background jobs: not required.
-All Graph calls happen client-side with the viewer’s tokens; rely on user-triggered refresh or per-viewer caching.
+All Graph calls happen client-side with the viewer's tokens; rely on user-triggered refresh or per-viewer caching.
 Webhook-driven nudges can be considered later without server-side jobs.
+- Action posts: Small action posts are automatically created when a OneDrive folder is linked, changed, or cleared.
+These posts appear in the topic's post stream with a compact UI (icon + description) and don't count as regular replies or bump the topic.
+The posts display the folder name as a clickable link that opens the OneDrive folder in a new tab.

 ## Updating MSAL/Graph